eternal-f1ame/Anubis/README.md

 3. The annotation interface will open based on your project type:
    - **Object Detection**: Canvas with drawing tools for bounding boxes
    - **Image Classification**: Label selection interface with confidence scoring
+   - **Instance Detection**: Canvas with polygon drawing tools for precise outlines
+   - **Keypoint Detection**: Canvas with keypoint placement tools and skeleton connections

 ### Project Management